damianavila/RISE/README.md

 The above code cell will show only its output image during the live presentation and it will not show python code.
+Once you come out of live presentation mode, then all `#hideme` code will be visible in nbviewer.

 NOTE_10: There are some issues in firefox (if you use it, please report me any issue because I want to support both browsers), so I recommend to use Chromium/Chrome during your talks ;-)